-To simplify the discussion, we will always use strict inequalities in this section.
-For example, this means that the opposite of $\alpha>\pi$ will be $\alpha<\pi$.
+To simplify the discussion, we always use strict inequalities in this section.
+For example, this means that the opposite of $\alpha>\pi$ is $\alpha<\pi$.
 The special case of equalities can be easily analysed and therefore will be omitted.

-The concept of the interior of a simple polygon is relative on sphere.
-Once we designate ``inside'', then we have the ``outside''.
+Unlike the plane, the concept of the {\em interior} of a simple polygon on the sphere is relative.
+Once we designate the ``inside'', then we also have the ``outside''.
 Moreover, the inside is the ``outside of the outside''.
 We note that the reformulation of Lemma \ref{geometry1} in terms of the outside is equivalent to the original formulation in terms of the inside.

 We will also use the sine law and the following well known result in the spherical trigonometry: If a spherical triangle has angles $\alpha,\beta,\gamma<\pi$ and corresponding edges $a,b,c$ opposite to the angles, then $\alpha>\beta$ if and only if $a>b$.

 Let $A,B,C,D,E$ be the vertices at angles $\alpha,\beta,\gamma,\delta,\epsilon$.
-Among the two great arcs connecting $B$ and $C$, take the one with length $<\pi$ to form the edge $BC$.
-The edge $BC$ is indicated by the dashed line in Figure \ref{geom2}.
+Among the two great arcs connecting $B$ and $C$, we take the one with length $<\pi$ to form the edge $BC$, and indicate $BC$ by the dashed line in Figure \ref{geom2}.
 Since $AB$ and $AC$ intersect only at one point $A$ and have the same length $b$, we get $b<\pi$.
 Since all three edges $AB,AC,BC$ have lengths $<\pi$, by the sine law, among the two triangles bounded by the three edges, one has all three angles $<\pi$.
 We denote this triangle by $\triangle ABC$.
 The angle $\angle BAC$ of $\triangle ABC$ is either $\alpha$ of the pentagon, or its complement $2\pi-\alpha$.
 Since the inside and outside versions of the lemma are equivalent, we will always assume $\alpha=\angle BAC<\pi$ in the subsequent discussion.

 The pentagon is obtained by choosing $D,E$, and then connecting $B$ to $D$, $C$ to $E$, and $D$ to $E$ by great arcs.
-Since $BC<\pi$, we find that $BC$ does not intersect $BD$ and $CE$, and the intersection of $BC$ and $DE$ is at most one point.
+By $BC<\pi$, we know $BC$ intersects $BD$ and $CE$ only at $B$ and $C$.
+Moreover, $BC$ and $DE$ intersect at no more than one point.